MeLikeyCode/pomodoro/README.md

 ![](/docs/screenshots/tray_break.png)

 ![](/docs/screenshots/tray_work.png)

+# Motivation
+The motivation for creating this app came about because I was looking for a pomodor timer that **did not need to have a window up all the time**, one that just stayed out of your way and notified you when it was time to work, break, etc.

+I was not able to find such a timer, so I created my own.

+I also like to listen to music (study music) when I'm working, but having to open up a browser just to play some music opens a whole can of distraction-worms.
+So I added the ability for my app to play study music in the background, without any distracting windows up!
+It ships with some music (generously provided by amazingly creative/artistic people) so you can enjoy study music even when you are disconnected.

+Furthermore, I like to review my habbits and such, so I made the app record the amount of time you work/break, in a *local* file, no one except you will see it.

 # Credits
 - First, thanks a **whole bunch** to all the amazong people who contributed to the open source libraries, tools, IDEs, etc that were used to create this app